 How do good stories end?
 In tragedy or triumph?
 With a wedding or a funeral?

-That is the question of the denouement, a literary term that means more than just “the end.”
+That is the question of the denouement in literature, a literary term that means more than just “the end.”
+Denouement gives a story a sense of closure.

 This article is all about denouement.
-In it, we will talk about the origin and definition of the literary term, give examples, and talk about where it fits in your writing.
+In it, we will talk about the origin and definition of the literary term, give examples, and talk about where it fits in your writing and story structure.

 Definition of Denouement